AliaksandrLiubanets/Snake-game/README.md

 # Snake-game
 Code was writen according to the book "JS for kids"

-If yuo want to play: https://aliaksandrliubanets.github.io/Snake-game
+If you want to play: https://aliaksandrliubanets.github.io/Snake-game